 —Dr John Grant (Melbourne 2030 planner), The Age, 8 November 2008

 It is a fact that when given an actual choice whether to improve public transport or roads, most Victorians would actually prefer improving public transport – despite all the propaganda to the contrary.
-Although this has been anecdotally evident for a long time, the most definitive proof came with a Nielsen poll in 2008.
+Although this has been anecdotally evident for a long time, definitive proof first came with a Nielsen poll in 2008.
 As The Age reported:

 The poll, of 1009 Victorians taken between November 10 and 14, found 62 per cent want the Government to give public transport priority over roads, compared with 24 per cent who want roads to have priority.
 In Melbourne, support for public transport was even stronger, with 68 per cent wanting more funding directed to it instead of roads; just 19 per cent support roads as the priority.

-—Fix public transport, Brumby urged, The Age, 25 November 2008
+—“Fix public transport, Brumby urged”, The Age, 25 November 2008

 The Victorian state election in 2010 brought this into stark relief, with the push to fix public transport credited as one of the chief factors behind the change of government.
 Internal ALP polling reported by The Age found that after the widely credited ‘it’s time’ factor, the next most significant factor causing ALP voters to defect to the Coalition was public transport.
 Meanwhile, opinion research by the University of Sydney reported that 73% of Victorians surveyed wanted public transport improvements to have priority over roads, with just 11% taking the opposite view.

 In early 2014 another Nielsen poll along similar lines – but this time focussing on specific politically prominent road and rail projects – found essentially the same result as in 2008.
 Once again it found a clear majority of randomly selected Victorians favoured rail projects, with less than a quarter favouring the Napthine Government’s heavily promoted East West Link tollway.